Reality glasses made by a Henrietta-based company could change the way orthopedic surgeons perform operations

 Currently, around 600,000 people in the United States need knee replacement surgery per year, according to the American Academy of Orthopedic Surgeons.
 Nearly half of all adults in the U.S. will develop osteoarthritis in one or both knees during their lifetime.

 As Rochester orthopedic surgeon Thomas Myers explains, it can take a long time for American medical procedure to catch up with new technology but the augmented reality glasses that allow for extremely precise bone cutting and to guide a surgeon through the procedure was performed successfully in Paris earlier this summer.
+Virtual reality has also come out of the operating room and into therapy, you can look into At-home therapeutic Virtual Reality if you are interested.

 The Vuzix glasses display essential information to the orthopedic surgeon’s field of view as she navigates through the procedure.
 By attaching a metal marker with a bar code to bone the exact location of the operation is seen through the AR glasses.